 Max-Plank-Institutes in the Region

 Research in the name of progress: Scientific research and teaching is the backbone of economic success in the field of biotechnology.
 In the Neckar-Alb region, the University of Tübingen acts as an important contributor in this particular area.
 In addition to offering the first biochemistry degree in Germany and housing faculties for biology, chemistry, pharmacy, and medicine, the University of Tübingen also offers a degree in bioinformatics and postgraduate studies in “Natural & Behavioral Sciences”, which was established in cooperation with the Max Planck Institutes.
 The University of Reutlingen, on the other hand, offers courses in process analysis and applied chemistry, while Albstadt-Sigmaringen University’s Life Sciences department offers degrees in biomedical engineering, nutrition, hygiene, foodstuffs, pharmaceutical engineering, and facility management.
-Thanks to schools like Tübingen’s Mathilde-Weber-Schule biotechnological high school, some of the region’s students even begin their scientific education before setting foot inside a university.
+Thanks to schools like Tübingen’s Mathilde-Weber-Schule and Reutlingen's Laura-Schradin-Schule , some of the region’s pupils even begin their scientific education in biotechnological high schools before setting foot inside a university.

 Provisions have been made for the future as well: Excellently equipped technology parks such as the TTR (Technology Park Tübingen Reutlingen) or the industrial park Unipro in Gomaringen offer the best conditions for spin-off companies and business settlements.